 Goats are ruminents and as such their diet should consist almost entirely of vegetation: browse, forage, and roughage.
 As browsers, they naturally prefer to eat from shrubs, trees, and longer grass.
 The pasture length for your goats should be at least 6 inches high to reduce the incidence of internal parasites.

-For wethers, it is also of utmost importance to limit treats in order to prevent them from becoming overweight, which can lead to a life-threatening condition called urinary calculi (caused by the formation of mineral deposits in the bladder).
+For wethers, it is of utmost importance to limit fattening treats in order to prevent them from becoming overweight, which can lead to a life-threatening condition called urinary calculi (caused by the formation of mineral deposits in the bladder).
 In addition to this, it is important to keep the calcium to phosphorus ratio of their diet at 2:1 for the prevention of urinary calculi.
+Appropriate treats for wethers can be cedar and fir branches, and the occasional slice of apple.

 For bedding, you can use straw, pine shaving, bare dirt, or even just rubber mats, as long as your goats are standing on a dry floor.
 We like to keep our goats on a thick layer of straw with a layer of pine shavings underneath.
 The straw provides warmth and drainage and the shavings help to absorb moisture.